ShahedSabab/Heart-disease-prediction/README.md

-# Heart-disease-prediction
+# Code Blue
+Code Blue is a system to predict chances of heart disease.
 Heart disease or Cardiovascular disease is one of the biggest causes of mortality (i.e., causing 1 out of 4 deaths in the US) among the population of the world.
 Therefore, prediction of Cardiovascular disease is considered one of the important subjects in clinical data analysis.
 However, several contributory risk factors such as diabetes, high blood pressure, high cholesterol, abnormal pulse rate, etc. lead to cardiac arrest.
 So, the purpose of this work is to predict if any patient has the chance of having heart disease or not.
 With this objective, different models are trained using patients data collected by the Cleveland Clinic Foundation.
 The dataset (Cleveland) can be found in the following link: https://archive.ics.uci.edu/ml/datasets/Heart+Disease